 Between Joralemon Street and Grace Court, Brooklyn Heights, Brooklyn

 Just one-third of a mile long, this promenade has been called one of the most romantic spots in Brooklyn.
-With sweeping views of the Statue of Liberty, Manhattan skyline and iconic Brooklyn Bridge, the spot is priceless.
+With sweeping views of the Statue of Liberty, Manhattan skyline and the iconic Brooklyn Bridge, the spot is priceless.
 And right next door, the Brooklyn Bridge offers a ton of free events daily.

 63. Fort Wadsworth